 It is normal that, after a death, the family will first contact a Funeral Director.
 The Funeral Director will then make the necessary arrangements with the Vicar, the Church, the Crematorium or Graveyard.
 However, do not hesitate to contact the Vicar directly if we can be of any assistance or you have any questions.
 If you are coping with the serious illness or imminent death of someone you love, we are happy to listen, pray and visit (if you would like us to).
 If you need to talk – perhaps weeks, months or years after a bereavement – please contact us.

-The Fellowship Room at St Matthew’s can be hired as a venue for the wake (the Church Hall at St Edmund’s is busy with Pre-School if it’s in term time), or people often use a nearby pub or restaurant.
+The Fellowship Room at St Matthew’s can be hired as a venue for the wake (the Church Hall at St Edmund’s is busy with Pre-School and School's Out), or people often use a nearby pub or restaurant.
 Again, the Funeral Directors can advise.

 For more information about funerals, click here for the Church of England’s website.

 If you have a query about the churchyard or gravestones within it, please speak to Peter.
 Memorials must not be placed in the churchyard without his written permission, and there are rules that must be followed – documents from the diocese are Churchyard_Regulations_1990 and Churchyard-Memorials-ChancellorYs-General-Note.

 (Nowadays you would never get permission for this angel in St Matthew’s churchyard!)

 During this time of Covid-19 there are many restrictions, and funerals are all affected.
 Please phone Peter to talk about what is possible.
 The Church of England has produced this leaflet of resources and prayers for when we are not able to attend the funerals of our loved ones.